coderrio/Coderr.Documentation/docs/client/libraries/aspnetcore-mvc/index.md

 ASP.NET Core MVC
 ================

-This client library will provide both ASP.NET and MVC specific context information for codeRR.
+This client library will provide both ASP.NET and MVC with specific context information for codeRR.

 # Features

-The library apart from detect and upload uncaught exceptions also provide the following features.
+Apart from detecting and uploading uncaught exceptions, the library also provides the following features.

 ## Context collections